chatlayerai/chatlayer-examples/Chatlayer-Webhook-Integration-With-Discord/README.md

 - Copy paste your ngrok url in cms.chatlayer.ai in the webhook config promt
 - Copy paste the webhook url provided by chatlayer in your .env variable `CHATLAYER_WEBHOOK_URL`
 - If you set your webhook url to only accept with a token then make sure to add the token into environment variable `WEBHOOK_TOKEN`
-- Don't forget to create a token on cms.chatlayer.ai paste this value in your .env variable `CHATLAYER_TOKEN`
+- Don't forget to create a token on Chatlayer at  https://app.chatlayer.ai/tokens. paste this value in your environment variable `CHATLAYER_TOKEN`
 - Restart your local server

 ### Have fun !!!